AWhetter/onprem-install/docs/src/configs/service-overview.md

 1. The **Outbound Email service** generates email messages and passes them to whichever email system you've configured for outbound email delivery.

+1. The **Admin App and server** monitor the system's health, provide a configuration editor and supply useful information about the installation, license and support details.

 1.  **RabbitMQ** provides a queuing mechanism used between the backend services to communicate tasks.